PlanterApp/planter_blog/content/posts/diy-plant-trellises/index.md

 +++
 Using Woody Cuttings for Plant Trellis

-Many plants — beans, tomatoes, peas, and more — need support to grow.
+Many plants — beans, tomatoes, peas, and more — grow best with support.
 Trellises and supports can add up in cost, and it’s not always easy to find the right one.
 Here we’ll run through some tips and ideas for using woody plant cuttings (and plants themselves) as growing supports.

 If you don’t have any trees or shrubs in your garden, consider asking a neighbour or friend.
 Don’t cut back any plants without permission.
 Additionally, bamboo garden canes can be bought from most hardware stores, and work well too.